takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.9.0.0 (23/09/2025 update)` <br>
+  ・ The Tools side has implemented support for playing looping audio sources like OGG files in programs that replace and play BGM or intro sounds. <br>
+  ・ We've made significant changes to the communication specifications with the Creative API.
+This now enables proper communication even with elements that previously couldn't connect, such as the Fall Guys DB. <br>
+  ・ We have fixed an issue where Tools experienced a slowdown in processing speed during its initial load immediately after startup, due to attempting unnecessary server communication during the loading process. <br>
+  ・ We have adjusted the tolerance for the process that overrides the in-game clear count display during certain race rounds. <br>
+  ・ Fixed an issue where the LAPS indicator would sometimes disappear when matchmaking was disabled during a round designated as LAPS in Explore Mode. <br>
+  ・ We fixed an issue where an inappropriate value was overwritten for the flag that checks the round end condition. <br>
+  ・ We have fixed an issue where errors occasionally occurred in the program that displays elapsed time in the TIME column of PlayerList. <br>
+  ・ We have fixed an issue where some error messages were not displayed correctly in the course search tool, instead showing generic text. <br>
+  ・ Other program optimizations have been performed. <br>

   ○ `2025.8.0.0 (19/08/2025 update)` <br>
   ・ We have added an alert feature for games that require players to be aware of the number of players who have cleared the round and the time limit before the round begins. <br>